Tea Rub Pulled Pork

 Lapsang Souchong Black Loose Leaf Tea from the Fujian Province in China.
 This tea is a large, bold, full-bodied whole leaf with a smoky flavor from drying over pinewood fires.

-After that, this special smoked black tea from Fujian Province in China has a very distinctive flavor and aroma.
+This special smoked black tea from Fujian Province in China has a very distinctive flavor and aroma.
 The term “souchong” means sub-variety.
 This is a sub-variety of black tea from the Wuyi Mountains, where thick pine forests and heavy mists provide ideal environments for growing top-quality tea.

 In conclusion, legend claims that the smoking process was discovered by accident.
 An army unit (during the Qing dynasty!) camped in a tea factory filled with leaves waiting to be processed.
 When the workers returned, it was too late to follow the usual procedures.
 So, they dried the leaves over open pinewood fires to hasten the process and created the sensational tea we know as Lapsang.